 With that, you’d have a monthly payment of $222.
 If you repaid the loan in ten years, it would cost you $26,645.

-If you work for non-profit organizations or a government agency, then you will likely qualify.
+If you work for non-profit organizations or a government agency, then it's possible that you qualify.
 Be sure to confirm your employer offers this program and that you qualify for it before assuming you'll get it.

 1. Standard repayment plan

-2. Graduated repayment plan
+3. Graduated repayment plan

-3. Extended repayment plan
+4. Extended repayment plan

 Although your monthly payments will be lower, this option will cost you more interest over the loan term.

-4. Pay as you earn repayment plan (PAYE)
+5. Pay as you earn repayment plan (PAYE)

-In this case, you would make monthly payments equal to 10% of your discretionary income.
+With PAYE, you'll make monthly payments equal to 10% of your discretionary income.
 However, the payment would never exceed the amount you would have paid under the standard repayment plan.

-If there is a balance left on your loan after 20 years, then your debt will be forgiven.
+If there is a balance left on your loan after 20 years, your debt will be forgiven.
 However, you might have to pay income tax on the forgiven amount.

-5. Income-based repayment plan (IBR)
+6. Income-based repayment plan (IBR)

 This is also known as the income-driven repayment plan.
 A large student loan payment can dramatically impact your monthly budget.
 You might even have trouble paying for the essentials with a student loan taking a large bite out of your income.

-This is quite a popular option so we break down everything you need to know about Income-driven repayment plans here.
+This is quite a popular option, so we break down everything you need to know about Income-driven repayment plans here.

-6. Income-contingent repayment plan (ICR)
+7. Income-contingent repayment plan (ICR)

 It is important to note that student loan refinancing is not the best option for everyone.
 But if you have private student loans with a high-interest rate, then it is something that you should consider.
 You can also check out more advice for student loans and the best loan resources.